Popular Celebrities Who Served in the US Military

 You won’t believe which Golden Girls star served in the Marines during World War II (page 10).

 1. Clint Eastwood

-The iconic actor was drafted during the war in Korea and went to Ft.
-Ord in California for basic training, according to Military.com.
-He was once on a Navy plane returning from his visit home in Seattle and it experienced engine trouble to the point where it had to land on water off of San Francisco.
+Drafted into the Korean war, the actor went to California’s Fort Ord for basic training, reports Military.com.
+After visiting Eastwood’s Seattle home, his plane had engine trouble and was forced to land on water off of San Francisco.
 The website claims he swam over a mile to get to shore.
-He was later discharged in 1953.

 Next: This Star Wars star joined the Marines after 9/11.